jhsu802701/rails_from_scratch_rails5/02-02-heroku_deploy.md

 echo 'git remote -v'
 git remote -v
 ```
-* Create your own free account on Heroku if you do not already have one.
-* Follow the instructions in heroku.sh for configuring your local development environment and starting the new Heroku project.
-* Enter the command "sh heroku.sh" to deploy your project to Heroku.
+* To push your source code to Heroku, enter the command "sh heroku.sh".
-* Go to the URL of your Heroku app.
-You should now see the "Welcome to public/index.html!" screen instead of the Heroku splash screen.
-If you didn't already have the index.html file in your public directory, you would see an error message.
-For some reason, Heroku does not display the initial Rails splash screen like your local server does.
 * Enter the command "sh git_check.sh".
 * Enter the following commands:
 ```
 git add .
-git commit -m "Added heroku.sh" git push origin master
+git commit -m "Added scripts for deploying to Heroku" git push origin master
 ```
 * Enter the command "sh heroku.sh".

 ### Reset
-* When you reset your Docker container, you will need to reconfigure it to connect to Heroku again.
-Because the process of setting up Heroku is still fresh in your mind, this is a good time to practice how to set up your local development environment for a legacy project instead of a new one.
 * Begin following the steps in Unit 1 Chapter 3 for resetting your development environment and downloading the source code.
 * After you have downloaded the source code, go to the first tmux screen, cd into the root directory of your project, and enter the command "sh all.sh; sh server.sh".
-(Remember that the test_code.sh script and tools like RuboCop and Rails Best Practices were not yet in place back in Unit 1 Chapter 3.)
-* Follow the steps needed to restore your ability to successfully use the "git commit" command.
-* Follow the steps in the heroku.sh script for restoring your ability to push to Heroku again.
-You should be able to push to Heroku again by entering the command "sh heroku.sh".
+* While you wait for the previous step to be completed, open a second tmux window.
+Go to the root directory of your project, and enter the command "sh credentials.sh".
+* Enter the command "sh heroku.sh".
+There's nothing new to deploy, but if all goes well, you'll see that you can connect to your app on Heroku.

 ### Conclusions